 The bars as written are chewy and soft vegan granola bars.

 However, you can easily make them crispy.
-To the bowl when mixing the ingredients, add In 2 tbsp coconut or canola oil.
+To the bowl when mixing the ingredients, add In 2 tablespoon coconut or canola oil.
 Then bake them at 350 F for 20-30 minutes.
 Let cool before cutting.
 These will result in a crispy, crunchy vegan granola bar.

 Can I make these Top 8 Allergen Free Granola Bars?